rbeall/ardupilot_wiki/common/source/docs/common-multi-vehicle-flying.rst

-Controlling the vehicle depends upon the GCS used but if using the *Mission Planner*, "Ctrl-X" pulls up a drop-down selector which allows the user to choose which vehicle to control.
+Controlling the vehicle depends upon the GCS used but if using the *Mission Planner*, "Ctrl-X" pulls up a drop-down selector which allows the user to choose which vehicle to control.  (the ctrl-x feature has been depricated)

 If using Copter, switch each vehicle into GUIDED mode.
 On the MP's map, right-mouse-button-click and select "Takeoff" and input 2m to get the